Quantized representations of knot groups: Braided Hopf algebra and braided commutativity

-\begin{definition} A diagram expressing a linear mapping from $A^{\otimes m}$ to $A^{\otimes n}$ consists of the components corresponding to the operations of the Hopf algebra structure of $A$ given in Figure~\ref{fig:operation} is called {\it a braided Hopf diagram}.
+\begin{definition} A diagram expressing a linear mapping from $A^{\otimes m}$ to $A^{\otimes n}$ built from a combination of the Hopf algebra operations given in Figure~\ref{fig:operation} is called {\it a braided Hopf diagram}.
 Let $\BHD(m, n)$ denote the set of braided Hopf diagrams expressing linear homomorphisms from $A^{\otimes m}$ to $A^{\otimes n}$. \end{definition}